nextcloud/documentation/admin_manual/installation/appliance_installation.rst

    Virtualbox to bridged mode.

-6. You should see a Web page with login credentials (if you haven't changed them already) and a list of URLs to try to reach the ownCloud web service.
+6. You should see a Web page with login credentials (if you haven't changed them already) and a list of URLs to try to reach the Nextcloud web service.
 Which one works, again depends on the network setup of your hypervisor.